Kitchen Remodel Permit Requirements in Philadelphia, PA

 If you live in an HOA community: interior kitchen remodels typically don't require HOA approval.
 If exterior changes are involved (new exhaust vents, windows, or gas line routing), check your CC&Rs.

-Here's a typical timeline for a kitchen remodel project in Philadelphia, PA:
+Here's a typical timeline for a kitchen remodel project:

 Week 1